Designed by doctors, shaped by you

 Your medication will be shipped to your home, and you’ll get access to Noom’s weight loss tools and a healthcare provider while you’re receiving treatment.

 Medication through Hers is shipped to your door in as little as two days (although shipping times may vary).
-Shipping is included in the price of Weight Loss by Hers.
-Medications will be delivered directly to your home in discrete, temperature-controlled packaging to ensure they remain stable.
+Shipping is included at no extra cost.
+Medications will be delivered directly to your home in discreet packaging.
+When necessary, temperature-controlled shipping is available to keep your medication stable.

 Noom also delivers medication directly to your door in temperature-controlled packaging.
 It might take about seven days.

-Weight loss medications can help people with excess weight and obesity lose weight and keep it off.
+Weight loss medications may help people with excess weight and obesity lose weight and keep it off.

 How do you know which company is best for you?
-Here’s a quick TL;DR on the differences between Hers versus Noom:
+Here’s a quick look at the differences between Hers versus Noom:

 • Medications available.
-Hers offers access to injectable weight loss medications and custom oral medication kits.
-Noom only offers injectable medications.
+Hers offers access to injectable weight loss medications or oral medication kits.
+Noom’s offerings are more focused on injectable medications.

-• How they work.
+• The process.
 Hers and Noom work similarly.
-You’ll do an online survey, and a healthcare provider will assess your answers and prescribe medication if appropriate.
+You’ll do an online intake form, and a healthcare provider will assess your answers and prescribe medication if appropriate.
 Medication is then delivered to your door.

 Want to get started with Weight Loss by Hers?
 Take our online weight loss assessment to find out if treatment is right for you.